SreeshmaTharammal/number-ninja/README.md

 ## Project Goals

 ### User Goals
-- Allow user to sigup and login
+- Allow user to signup and login
 - User should be able to login from diffrent machines.
-- Play arithmatic opertors gmae with addition, subtraction, multiplication and division are supported.
+- Play arithmatic opertors game with addition, subtraction, multiplication and division are supported.
 - Levels easy, medium and hard are supported
 - User should be able to see the score.